Word Families Overview

 By default when a page loads, descendants are automatically expanded if a word with descendants meets any of three criteria: if the word is the root of a tree (has no known parent), if it is on the path to an English word, or if it is an intermediate node with no word form.

 These colors are also used in the graph visualizations (though sometimes the colors used for text are slight tweaks of the graph colors, to make them more readable as text colors.)

 I try to give the descendants of a specific word in a consistent order.
 I give organic descendants before borrowings, and then within each group, I order the descendants alphabetically by language name.

-When alphabetizing languages, I ignore words like "Old" or "Classical" which indicate time period variants of a language, so "Old English" alphabetizes as "English".
-"Old Latin", "Latin", "Classical Latin", "Vulgar Latin", and "Medieval Latin" all alphabetize as "Latin".
+When alphabetizing languages, I ignore words like "Old" or "Classical" which indicate time period variants of a language, so I alphabbetize "Old English" as "English", and "Old Latin", "Latin", "Classical Latin", "Vulgar Latin", and "Medieval Latin" all as "Latin".

 The lines that connect words on the graph ("edges") are styled based on the kind of relationship.
 An organic descendant is a plain arrow.

 If a relationship can't be confirmed to my usual standard of evidence, but it's either likely enough or interesting enough to include, then the edge is dotted and labelled with a "?".